ManjeetCodes0/toolclouds/terms-and-conditions.md

 ## 4. Limitation of Liability

-In no event shall toolclouds.com, nor its owners, be liable for any indirect, incidental, special, consequential, or punitive damages, including without limitation, loss of profits, data, use, goodwill, or other intangible losses, resulting from your access to or use of or inability to access or use the Service.
+In no event shall toolclouds.com, nor its owners, be liable for any indirect, incidental, special, consequential, or punitive damages, including without limitation, loss of ofits, data, use, goodwill, or other intangible losses, resulting from your access to or use of or inability to access or use the Service.
 We will not be liable for any errors or omissions in the content of the Service or for any decisions made based on the information provided by our tools.

 ## 5. Third-Party Websites and Advertising